anilkoithara/cypress-cucumber/README.md

 ## Setup and start running the test without docker
 ## Prerequisites
-If you’re using npm to install Cypress, please install Node.js 8 or above
+If you are using npm to install Cypress, please install Node.js 8 or above

 Install